 The youngsters saw an opportunity.
 They bought a few airbeds and quickly put up a site called “Air Bed and Breakfast.”
 The idea was to offer visitors a place to sleep and breakfast in the morning.
 They charged $80 each a night.
 The idea succeeded and the first Airbnb guests were born: a 30-year-old Indian man, a 35-year-old woman from Boston and a 45-year-old father of four from Utah sleeping on their floor.

 Soon after, Harvard graduate and technical architect Nathan Blecharczyk joined the team as the third co-founder.
 They faced a major problem: the site only had two users, one of them was Chesky.
 They initially launched at SXSW, and only received two bookings.

 After changing the website, the company launched again in August 2008, not long before the Democratic National Convention in Denver.
+Over 20,000 people were going to the convention, and all hotels were booked out.
 The first comment on the launch publication on TechCrunch illustrates what people thought of the idea.